 Board composition is an issue regularly considered by the Board and its committees.
 The Board places high importance on independence of any interests of stakeholders, management and competing or conflicting business interests as a prerequisite to discharging its review and oversight role effectively.
-Teachers Health has a close relationship with the Australian Education Union New South Wales Teachers Federation (NSWTF) Branch, who provides two ex-officio Directors.
+Teachers Health has a close relationship with the Australian Education Union New South Wales Teachers Federation (NSWTF) Branch, which provides two ex-officio Directors

 With the introduction of APRA's CPS 510, particular consideration has been given to strengthening the Board's independence.

-A Director is a non-executive Director who is not a member of management, not an ex-officio Director and is free of any business or other association that could materially interfere with the exercise of their unfettered and independent judgement.
+A Director is considered independent if the Director is a non-executive Director who is not a member of management, not an ex-officio Director and is free of any business or other association that could materially interfere with the exercise of their unfettered and independent judgement.